Updated August 10, 2023

 Below are the popular tools that are used to perform network scanning.

 Nexpose may be defined as the network scanning tool that is used to perform network scanning.
 It usually runs the Nmap scripts in the background in order to perform the scan.
-The output of the scan is based on which mode of scan has been done.
+The output of the scan is based on which model of scan has been done.

 There are two modes of scanning in Nexpose: 1.
 Authenticated Scanning 2.
 Unauthenticated Scanning.

-In the unauthenticated scan, the nexpose engine does not scan the files that need authentication to be scanned and hence the output generated are not accurate.
+In the unauthenticated scan, the nexpose engine does not scan the files that need authentication to be scanned, and hence the output generated are not accurate.
 The authenticated scan checks the critical configuration files as the scan was authenticated using the admin credentials.
-Nexpose has the one-tier architecture as it has the console, database, and engine at the same site.
+Nexpose has a one-tier architecture as it has the console, database, and engine at the same site.
 Nexpose is a product of Rapid7 that is an organization that developed this tool.

 Qualys can also be considered as the other best network scanning tool.
 It scans the network or the concerned network devices in order to ensure if they meet the requirements to adhere to the compliance.
 It was developed by organizations named Qualys that was found in 1999.
 It was the first network vulnerability scanner that was introduced to the market in December 2000.

 This is a guide to Network Scanning Tools.
-Here we discuss the Introduction to Network Scanning Tools and top 7 scanning tools with detail explanation.
+Here we discuss the Introduction to Network Scanning Tools and the top 7 scanning tools with a detail explanation.
 You can also go through our other suggested articles to learn more –